Electricity at the macroscale and its microscopic origins: Maxwell's theory of the aether

 For reasons that remained mysterious to Maxwell, conductors lacked the restoring force that returned the $\D$ field in an electrically-deformed dielectric to its original state when the electric field supporting it was switched off.
 Therefore, instead of simply displacing, electricity flowed freely as a current.
-As it flowed, it dissipated some of the ether's energy into heat within the material; similarly, when a dielectric was placed in an electric field a transient current $\bdot{\D}$ flowed and dissipated energy until the equilibrium displacement was reached.
-For energy to be conserved the energy stored in the ether by the displacement field had to be lower in the presence of a dielectric than it was in free space.
+As it flowed, it dissipated some of the aether's energy into heat within the material.
+Similarly, when a dielectric was placed in an electric field, a transient current $\bdot{\D}$ flowed and dissipated energy until the equilibrium displacement was reached.

+For energy to be conserved the energy stored in the aether by the displacement field had to be lower in the presence of a dielectric than it was in free space.
 It followed that, for the same electric force $\E$, $\D$ was different within a dielectric to its value of ${\epsilon_0\E}$ in vacuum.
 Its value in a dielectric was ${\D=\epsilon_0\E+\pp}$, where $\pp$ was known as the {\em electric polarization} of the dielectric.

 Since $\D$ was different in dielectrics, it must change abruptly at a dielectric's boundaries.
 Maxwell viewed charge, not as a substance that can accumulate, but as a spatial discontinuity of $\D$.
-He did not understand a current to be a flow of charge but as a state of motion of the ether, which changed the $\D$ field, creating those discontinuities.
+He did not understand a current to be a flow of charge but as a state of motion of the aether, which changed the $\D$ field, creating those discontinuities.
 So, although current did not transport charge, it caused it to exist.